Admissions

 - MS/PhD in Population Health applicants

-- At least one semester of advanced quantitative preparation (e.g., calculus, statistics, or other) with a grade of “B” or better is required.
+- At least one semester of advanced quantitative preparation (e.g., calculus, statistics, or other) with a grade of “B” or better is strongly suggested.

 - MS/PhD in Epidemiology applicants